davefelcey/loading-text-files-example/README.md

 The 101 records persisted to disk are compressed because LZ4 compression has been specified for the text_date table.
-The compression ratio should be about 0.11, in other words they are only taking up have 11% of their origional size.
+The compression ratio should be about 0.11, in other words they are only taking up 11% of their origional size.

 **Note:** compression ratios will vary depending on the file contents